 Changes start in the centre of the lens, then move outwards.
 Vision suffers as the lens becomes more and more opaque.
-Cataracts due to age tend to develop in both eyes, but may progress at
+Cataracts due to age tend to develop in both eyes, but may progress at different rates.

 Cataracts can develop as the result of trauma, infection, diabetes, or hypothyroidism – low thyroid function.
 Inherited conditions are the most common cause.

 Cataracts generally first show up at 6-8 years of age, but can be found in very young dogs as well.